selfdriven-foundation/selfdriven-university/README.md

     - Select skills you want to grow
     - Templates for projects
     - Work with AI learning-partner
-    - Physically socialise with other learners (spaces by university)
+    - Physically socialise with other learners (University spaces)
-    - Verify - human LPs no longer deliver content, they verify learning via social conversations.
-And templates for verification of growth/learning.
+    - Verify - human learning-partners no longer deliver content, they verify learning via social conversations - based on templates for verification of growth/learning.

 ### Inputs
 - [selfdriven Research Simulations](https://github.com/selfdriven-foundation/research/tree/main/simulations)